FarronF/limerick-council-meetings/meetings/2017/12/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th November 2017.md

 have to be sought prior to any works being carried out.

-Members requested an onsite meeting to discuss this matter and this would be arranged.--- 4
+Members requested an onsite meeting to discuss this matter and this would be arranged.
+---
+4

 **8.**